The Museum develops and disseminates new knowledge and understanding through collaborative models of archaeological research.

 • Create an archaeology advisory committee that includes archaeologists from outside Maine who have experience with collaborative models

-UPDATE: Initial conversations are underway about potential committee members.
-In partnership with Acadia National Park, an Archaeology Advisory Committee will convene in Bar Harbor October 6-7, 2017.
+UPDATE: In partnership with Acadia National Park, an Archaeology Advisory Committee convened in Bar Harbor October 6-7, 2017.
+Next steps are identified and conversations will evolved in 2018 and beynd.

 • Convene conversations/dialogues where all stakeholders express views